antonevane/devblog/_posts/2015-04-28-files-io-nio.md

 <h4 class="section-heading">Legacy File I/O</h4>
-The Files class has a number of method to support capabilities between Legacy I/0 and NIO. it provides methods with signature `Files.new....`, For example `Files.newBufferedWriter`, Files.newBufferedReader.
+The Files class has a number of method to support capabilities between Legacy I/0 and NIO. it provides methods with signature `Files.new....`, For example `Files.newBufferedWriter`, `Files.newBufferedReader`.

 {% highlight java %}
 @Test